UniversalDependencies/UD_English-Pronouns/README.md

 A "previous" field is also added to include a viable previous sentence.
 Independent pronouns refer to non-syntactically local entities and those entities are typically made salient through context.
 It is too unnatural for the sentences to have an explicit entity that it refers to within the same sentence.
 So, the previous sentence should help.
 Here are two examples of these comments:

 ```
-\# sent_id = 20
+# sent_id = 20
-\# text = Hers accelerated.
+# text = Hers accelerated.
-\# comment = subject to regular intransitive verb
+# comment = subject to regular intransitive verb
-\# previous = What did Alex's car do?
+# previous = What did Alex's car do?
+\.\.\.

-\# sent_id = 55
+# sent_id = 55
-\# text = Hers is easy to clean.
+# text = Hers is easy to clean.
-\# comment = extraction/raising via "tough extraction" and clausal subject
+# comment = extraction/raising via "tough extraction" and clausal subject
-\# previous = What did the dealer like about Alex's car?
+# previous = What did the dealer like about Alex's car?
 ```

 The "previous" sentence should also make it clear that the "theirs" and "yours" variants are unambiguously singular in this context.
-Many pre-trained models rely on sentence adjacency prediction, so this means that these sentences pairs can also be used for these models to held create context vector representations that are more gender balanced.
+Many pre-trained models rely on sentence adjacency prediction, so this means that these sentence pairs can also be used for these models to held create context vector representations that are more gender balanced.

-It was simply for lack of time that the previous sentences don't also get annotations in this corpus: that would be a fine extension!
+It was simply for lack of time that the previous sentences did't also get annotations in this corpus, or that the entire dataset was turned into a believable sequence: either would be good extensions!

 In version 1.0, 57 unique sentences were created with an Independent Genitive pronoun and they were copied with all pronoun alternations to make 342 total sentences with 2,034 total words.
 Experiments to semi-automate the expansion of the dataset are ongoing.